socketry/async-rspec/README.md

 ### Leaks

 Leaking sockets and other kinds of IOs are a problem for long running services. `Async::RSpec::Leaks` tracks all open sockets both before and after the spec.
-If any are left open, a `RuntimeError` raises and the spec fails.
+If any are left open, a `RuntimeError` is raised and the spec fails.

 ```ruby
 RSpec.describe "leaky ios" do